Are plastic grocery bags and other retail bags recyclable?

 Why can’t I put my bags in my curbside bin/cart?

 While a few local programs accept bags and wraps in their curbside collection programs, most do not.
-That’s because the bags and wraps have to be clean and dry to be recycled, and collecting them in curbside bins with bottles and containers generally leaves them too dirty and wet to be recycled.
+Recycling markets require bags and wraps to be clean and dry to be recycled, and mixing them with bottles and containers in curbside bins generally leaves them too dirty and wet.
 Additionally, bags and films can jam sorting machinery, creating problems for the businesses that sort recyclables.

-What happens to my bags and wraps after they’re recycled?
+What happens to the bags and film that I recycle?